 7 years and 102 days.

-That’s the the time we have left before we run through our carbon budget – the amount of greenhouse gases that can be emitted while still having a 67% chance of keeping the world under 1.5 degrees Celsius of warming – at the world’s current rate of emissions.
+That’s the the time we have left before we run through our carbon budget at the world’s current rate of emissions.
+Carbon budget refers to the amount of greenhouse gases that can be emitted while still having a 67% chance of keeping the world under 1.5 degrees Celsius of warming.

 Why is holding global warming to 1.5 degrees Celsius such a big deal?
-And how can we help?
+And how can we help save the world?

 The Climate Clock

 The Climate Clock, a digital clock that counts down the time we have left until we use all of the earth’s carbon budget, is now displayed in the side of a building in Union Square in New York City.

 The clock is meant to be an effort to pressure governments worldwide to take a stand to reduce greenhouse gas emissions and rein in human-caused global heating.
 “The clock is telling us that we must reduce our emissions as much as we can, as fast as we can.
 The technology is there.
 We can do this—and in the process, create a healthier, more just world for all of us.
 Our planet has a deadline.
 But we can turn it into a lifeline”, project co-founder Andrew Boyd said in a statement.